PrincetonUniversity/installing_python_packages/README.md

 $ conda search fenics --channel conda-forge
 ```

-List all the installed packages for the present environment:
+List all the installed packages for the present environment (consider adding `--explicit`):

 ```
 $ conda list